Lenny Moore

 Leonard Edward Moore (born November 25, 1933) is an American former professional football player who was a halfback and flanker for the Baltimore Colts of the National Football League (NFL) from 1956 to 1967.
 He played college football for the Penn State Nittany Lions.

+In the mid-1950s, Moore led the first wave of multi-purpose game-breakers in the modern era of pro football.
+Whether lined up at halfback, flanker or kick returner, Moore posed considerable matchup problems for defenses because of his deft moves, keen instincts, sure hands and elite burst and straight-away speed.

-He was named the NFL Rookie of the Year in 1956 and was selected to the Pro Bowl seven times.
-Moore was inducted into the Pro Football Hall of Fame in 1975.
+Moore was selected NFL Rookie of the Year in 1956, NFL Most Valuable Player in 1964 and to the Pro Bowl seven times.
+He was inducted into the Pro Football Hall of Fame in 1975.

 Early life

-Moore was born in Reading, Pennsylvania, on November 25, 1933.
-He had exceptional athletic ability.
-He attended Reading Senior High School, where his speed on the field earned him the nicknames "The Reading Rocket", "The Reading Rambler", "Lightning Lenny" (for his unmatched speed); and "Spats" (for the way he taped his high-top shoes, making them look like low-tops, and one of the first to expose tapings outside the shoes).
+Born in Reading, Pennsylvania on November 25, 1933, Moore attended Reading Senior High School, where his athleticism earned him the nicknames "The Reading Rocket", "The Reading Rambler", "Lightning Lenny" and "Spats" (for the way he taped his high-top shoes, making them look like low-tops, and one of the first to expose tapings outside the shoes).

 College career

-Moore's speed and athletic ability earned him a football scholarship at Pennsylvania State University; when he enrolled in the fall of 1952 he was the first individual in his family to attend college.
+Moore's vast potential earned him a football scholarship at Pennsylvania State University.
+At the time of his enrollment in the fall of 1952, he was the first member of his family to attend college.
 In an era before freshmen were allowed to play in games and "redshirt" status did not exist, he achieved great success in three seasons on the Nittany Lions varsity, scoring 24 touchdowns in 27 games.

 Moore finished as Penn State's all-time leader in 100-rushing yard games (12), rushing yards (2,380), all-purpose yards (3,543), and single-season all-purpose yards (1,486 in 1954).